uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_in_lightburn.md

 # Setup laser in LightBurn

+To setup the laser in LightBurn:

+- Connect the the laser cutter
+- Home the laser

+## Connect to the laser cutter

 In LightBurn, click at the combo box right of 'Devices'.
 It will probably say `COM1` or `COM4` or `COM6`.